imshawan/MLH-code-to-sort-a-list/README.md

 # MLH-code-to-sort-a-list
-LHD: Build - Write Code to Sort a List
+Hackathon submission for "LHD: Build - Write Code to Sort a List"